 This summer, the ACLU obtained justice for a man accosted by government agents simply because he looked Arabic at a train station.
-In 2003, Abdulameer Yousef Habeeb, an Iraqi refugee who lives in Kent, was picked out of a group of passengers taking a station break during a train ride through Montana.
-Agents arrested him for failing to register for an immigration program, even though, as a political refugee, he was not required to do so.
+In 2003, Abdulameer

+Yousef Habeeb, an Iraqi refugee who lives in Kent, was picked out of a group of passengers taking a station break during a train ride through Montana.
+Agents arrested him for failing to register for an immigration program targeting people from Muslim countries, even though, as a political refugee, he was not required to do so.
 Habeeb was strip searched, placed into deportation proceedings and imprisoned for eight days, before finally being released without an apology.

 The ACLU sued the government for the wrongful arrest and detention.
 In a very disappointing 2006 ruling that boldly endorsed ethnic profiling, a federal district court judge in Montana found that government agents did not violate Habeeb's rights.
-The ACLU appealed, while continuing to negotiate with Justice Department officials.
-Habeeb spoke about his ordeal at the ACLU of Washington's Membership Conference this winter agreed to vacate his ruling, erasing a dangerous precedent from the books.
-ACLU-WA Board President Jesse Wing of MacDonald Hoague and Bayless represented Habeeb, in collaboration with lawyers for the ACLU of Montana and the ACLU Immigrant Rights Project.